Sepulta/physics_gifmaker/README.md

 This project was executed under the supervision of Ivo van Vulpen, who thought of the idea to make a python based GIF generator for physics based simulations.
 These GIFs can be used for educational purposes or just for fun.

+Ivo recieved a GrassRoots grant from the University of Amsterdam, by which this project was made possible.
+They recognized the educational benefits of simple GIF animations of physics processes, which at times are quite hard to visualize yourself.

 In the simulation_template directory, a template script is present in which the general outline of the files is shown.

 There are ofcourse a lot more simulations that one can think of to visualize, and I'm always open for new ideas, but for now it is limited to a couple of simulations: